-Umberto Case Studies on CO2 balances and LCAs
+Umberto Case Studies on Carbon Footprints and LCAs

-Umberto can be used to determine either the climate impact (CO2 balance) or the overall environmental impacts (LCA) of a product in a wide variety of industrial areas.
+Umberto can be used to determine either the climate impact (Carbon Footprint) or the overall environmental impacts (LCA) of a product in a wide variety of industrial areas.
 Using individual case studies, we will show you how companies like BRITA and Fujitsu have successfully mastered these challenges.

-The manufacturer of the water filtration system BRITA analyzed the CO2 balance for an exemplary countertop water filtration system.
+The manufacturer of the water filtration system BRITA analyzed the Carbon Footprint for an exemplary countertop water filtration system.
 The analysis shows that - compared to corresponding industry data on bottled water - the water filtration system has a distinctly smaller Carbon footprint.

 For the family business Janssen Holzbau sustainability is not a state, but rather a continuous improvement process.
 That’s why the business already implemented resource saving measures.
-Goal of the CO2 balance is to evaluate these measures and prove evidence of their success.
+Goal of the Carbon Footprint is to evaluate these measures and prove evidence of their success.

 Comparative Life Cycle Assessment of PVC production

 VinyLoop® is a relatively young plastic recycling process for PVC.
 In an LCA study the production based on the Viny-Loop® process was compared to the production of new PVC compounds.

 The results show that the VinyLoop® process requires 46% less primary energy and the greenhouse gas emissions can be reduced by 39%.

 HOBAS Engineering is a leading manufacturer of high quality pipe systems.
 In a project for a wastewater system the business systematically evaluated the climate impacts for the first time.
 For the realization of the project HOBAS examined the CO2 emissions connected to the two different methods of laying the new pipeline.